Eschatologue/CM_wiki/docs/spells/description/s.md

 An affected target’s Speed is halved, it takes a −2 penalty to AC and Dexterity saving throws, and it can’t take Reactions.
 On its turns, it can take either an action or a Bonus Action, not both, and it can make only one attack if it takes the Attack action.
 If it casts a spell with a Somatic component, there is a 25 percent chance the spell fails as a result of the target making the spell’s gestures too slowly.

 An affected target repeats the save at the end of each of its turns, ending the spell on itself on a success.

 ---

+*Evocation cantrip*

+**Casting Time:** :rsc-action: Action
+**Range:** 120 feet
+**Components:** V, S
+**Duration:** Instantaneous

+You cast sorcerous energy at one creature or object within range.
+Make a ranged attack roll against the target.
+On a hit, the target takes 1d8 damage.
+If you roll an 8 on a d8 for this spell, you can roll another d8, and add it to the damage.
+Whenever you cast this spell, the maximum number of these d8s you can add to the spell's damage equals your spellcasting ability modifier.
+You choose the damage type each time you cast this spell: Acid, Cold, Fire, Lightning, Poison, Psychic, or Thunder.

+***Cantrip Upgrade.*** This spell's damage increases by 1d8 when you reach level 5 (2d8), 11 (3d8), and 17 (4d8).

+---